thinktandem/thinktandem.io/src/content/services/strategy.md

     <h3>Accessibility Assessments</h3>
   </div>
   <div class="col-sm-8">
     <p>Even the most compliant site can drift over time.
-Our experts will analyze your site with a combination of automated and manual testing to ensure an inclusive experience </p>
+Our experts will analyze your site with a combination of automated and manual testing to ensure an inclusive experience.</p>
   </div>
 </div>